benedictpaten/intro_python/README.md

 ### Building html versions of the notebooks as slides

-If you've followed the above instructions to download and the notebooks on your computer you can build html formatted versions of the slides by running in the intro_python subdirectory:
+If you've followed the above instructions to download and run the notebooks on your computer you can build html formatted versions of the slides by running the make_slides.sh script in the intro_python subdirectory:

 ```